 Weight: 565g / 19.9oz.

-This Sigma lens is one of the best travel lenses for the Nikon D5600.
 The quality and features you will get for a budget are magnificent.
-A zoom lens with a large aperture is a pure heaven for any photographer who likes to shoot various things from close range to zoom out far away objects.
+A zoom lens with a large aperture is heaven for any photographer who likes to shoot various things from close range to zoom out far away objects.

-An aperture of f/2.8 is one of the main reasons why it’s the best travel lens for Nikon D5600.
-You can use it for street photography, landscape, and even get nice portrait photos with blurred backgrounds.
-With a wide aperture, it performs better with low light conditions than competitors.
+An aperture of f/2.8 is one of the main key features.
+You can use it for street photography and landscape and even get lovely portrait photos with blurred backgrounds.
+With a wide aperture, it performs better than competitors with low light conditions.

-Another game-changing feature for the Nikon D5600 lens is optical stabilization.
+Another game-changing feature of this Sigma lens is optical stabilization.
 With that, you will get sharp photos without using a tripod.
-It comes in handy when you are travelling and want to take photos on the way.
+It comes in handy when traveling and wanting to take photos on the way.

-Overall this is one of the best deals you can have for your Nikon camera.
+Overall, this is one of the best deals for your Nikon camera.
 A zoom lens with a large aperture is a great partner for shooting your travel adventures.
 If you need to choose one lens without robbing much space in a bag, then it’s for you.

 8. Nikon AF-S DX NIKKOR 18-105mm f/3.5-5.6G ED VR